thompsonsed/necsim/README.md

 	- Based on code written by James Rosindell (j.rosindell@imperial.ac.uk).
 	- Handles indexing of the 2D object plus importing values from a csv file.
 * The `SpeciesList` class
-	- Contains the list of individuals, for application in a matrix, to essentially create a 3D array.
+	- Contains the species_id_list of individuals, for application in a matrix, to essentially create a 3D array.
 	- Handles the positioning of individuals in space within a grid cell.
 * The `ConfigOption` class
 	- Contains basic functions for importing command line arguments from a config file, providing an alternative way of setting up simulations.